 (8) Finance: The financial year of PW shall end on 31st December.
-A statement of income and expenditure shall be submitted to the PW Annual Meeting.
-A report and statement of annual accounts shall be submitted to the PW Central Committee, the General Assembly and, if appropriate, the relevant Councils.
+A statement of income and expenditure shall be submitted to the Annual Meeting of Presbyterian Women.
+A report and statement of annual accounts shall be submitted to the PW Panel, the Council for Congregational Life and Witness, the General Assembly and, if appropriate, other relevant Councils.
 Each PW Group will receive a copy of an Annual Report including a Financial Supplement.